BriceShatzer/MediaQueriesAndJavaScript/POST.md

 #### expanding the usage

-_The `mediaQueriesMap` map that is created offers a fair bit of utility_
+_The `mediaQueriesMap` map that is created offers a fair bit of utility_ _offers a fair bit of utility_

-_The `mediaQueriesMap` map that is created offers a lot of flexibility_ ...that can be utilized and expanded on.
+_The `mediaQueriesMap` map that is created offers a fair bit of utility that can be expanded on and used_ _The `mediaQueriesMap` map that is created offers a fair bit of flexibility_ _...that can be utilized and expanded on._
+_The `mediaQueriesMap` map that is created is fairly flexible and can be used to produce additional insights._

+The `mediaQueriesMap` map that is created is fairly flexible.
+In addition to creating a general overview, it can be used to drill into specific media queries.
+From the previous
 In the prior example we can see that the media query `screen and (max-width: 1000px)` is being used in the style sheet 13 different times to declare 13 different rules.
 Using our existing `mediaQueriesMap` variable we can see what [selectors](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleRule#selectorText) are being used for each of those rules.
 ```javascript
 var rules_at_this_breakpoint = mediaQueriesMap.get("screen and (max-width: 1000px)").styleRules